estuary/flow/site/docs/concepts/schemas.md

 of your documents.

 Schemas are a powerful tool for data quality.
-Flow verifies every document against its schema whenever its read or written, which provides a strong guarantee that your collections hold only "clean" data, and that bugs and invalid documents are caught before they can impact downstream data products.
+Flow verifies every document against its schema whenever it's read or written, which provides a strong guarantee that your collections hold only "clean" data, and that bugs and invalid documents are caught before they can impact downstream data products.